-“Going to all kinds of museums is a good way to explore and understand the symbolism and history of each artwork, and it works as a way to collaborate with the knowledge we learn in class.” — From a 2016 Course Evaluation
+“Going to all kinds of museums is a good way to explore and understand the symbolism and history of each artwork, and it works as a way to collaborate with the knowledge we learn in class.” — From a program course evaluation

 A two-course curricular option for students wishing to develop their appreciation of art and architecture.
 Both courses meet daily, one in the morning, the other in the afternoon.
 Both courses incorporate numerous field trips so as to take full advantage of our location in New York City.